Skip to main content

 • replayability

-• “Meanwhile, a variety of special tarot ability cards and relics you get randomly on a run will help refine your build, offering a good amount of replayability.”
+• “Meanwhile, a variety of special tarot ability cards and relics you get randomly on a run help refine your build, offering a good amount of replayability.”

 • music